pfsense/docs/source/vpn/using-cisco-vpn-pass-through-behind-pfsense.rst

 -  In the Cisco VPN client software, Modify the connection and turn off transparent tunneling completely in the **Transport** tab.
+-  In the pfSense webGUI, under **Firewall > NAT** on the **Outbound**
+   tab:
--  In the pfSense webGUI, under **Firewall > NAT** on the **Outbound** tab, enable **Manual Outbound NAT**.
-Remove any NAT rules that perform static port NAT on udp/500.
+    -  Enable **Manual Outbound NAT**.
+    -  Remove any NAT rules that perform static port NAT on udp/500.